jmeas/Shepherd/README.md

 ###Should I use Shepherd for my production website?

 Probably not.
-This is my first attempt at an MVC, and it wasn't built to be used in production.
+This wasn't built to be used in production.
 There are a number of more-developed PHP frameworks out there with great communities (from what I hear) that would probably work better for you.
-In no particular order, here's a short list: [CakePHP](http://cakephp.org/), [CodeIgniter](http://ellislab.com/codeigniter), [Symfony](http://symfony.com/), [Zend](http://framework.zend.com/), and one that's definitely worth a look: [Tonic](http://peej.github.io/tonic/).
+In no particular order, here's a short list: [CakePHP](http://cakephp.org/), [CodeIgniter](http://ellislab.com/codeigniter), [Symfony](http://symfony.com/), [Zend](http://framework.zend.com/), and a lesser-known one that's worth a look: [Tonic](http://peej.github.io/tonic/).

 ###Then what should I use this for?

-Shepherd is probably best used as a tool for learning.
-On account of it being my first take at an MVC, I imagine that it may be a simpler to study than other frameworks.
+Shepherd is probably best suited to be a learning tool.
 If you're interested in learning how to write your own MVC, like me, then I encourage you to peruse the source.

 ##Installation